carltonstith/carltons-auto-group/README.md

 An Angular front-end with an .NET Core API backend application for a fictional Auto Dealership.

-Fake RestAPI powered by JSON-Server

-## Run the application
+## Run the application (Angular Frontend and .NET Core Backend)
 `dotnet run`

+The front-end application will be running on `https://localhost:5001/`

+The back-end application will be running on `https://localhost:5001/api/location` and `https://localhost:5001/api/employee`

+The following HTTP methods are called:
+`GET,
+PUT,
+POST,
+DELETE`